TanStack/table/docs/introduction.md

 title: Introduction
 ---

-TanStack Table is a **Headless UI** library for building powerful tables & datagrids for TS/JS, React, Vue, Solid, and Svelte.
+TanStack Table is a **Headless UI** library for building powerful tables & datagrids for TS/JS, React, Vue, Solid, Qwik, and Svelte.

 ## What is "headless" UI?